-Finally, in Figure 10 we compare the response rate of Matrix and XCTP.
-We calculate the rate of reply by dividing the number of acknowledgments sent by the root by the number of messages received by the root.
-We vary the reply delay, that is, upon receipt of a message, the root will reply with an acknowledgment after x milliseconds, where $x \in \{100, 200, 225, 250, 275, 300, 325, 350, 375, 400, 800\}$.
+Finally, in Figure 11 we compare the response rate of Matrix and XCTP.
+We calculate the response rate by dividing the number of acknowledgements sent by the root by the number of messages received by the root.
+We vary the response delay, that is, upon receiving a message, the root will reply with an acknowledgment after x milliseconds, $x \in \{100, 200, 225, 250, 275, 300, 325, 350, 375, 400, 800\}$.
 We can see that the performance of XCTP is highly dependent on the number of data flows.
 By increasing the application response delay, the number of simultaneous flows increases and the response success rate decreases, because nodes can not store all the information needed.
 Matrix, on the other hand, does not depend on the number of flows, and the routing table usage is bounded by the number of children of each node.

-Figure 10: Response success rate.
+Figure 11: Response success rate.